vitorm04/docs.pt-br/docs/core/extensions/logging-providers.md

 ### <a name="console"></a>Console

 O `Console` provedor registra a saída no console.
-Para obter mais informações sobre como exibir `Console` logs no desenvolvimento, consulte [log output of dotnet Run e Visual Studio](logging.md#logging-output-from-dotnet-run-and-visual-studio).

 ### <a name="debug"></a>Depurar